mdhira-ai/makepackage/readme.md

 #### Option (b): Make a New Package

 Selecting this option will give you a directory with TypeScript, Rollup.js, and example code.
-This setup is a complete bundle for creating custom packages. follow this [GitHub Repository](https://github.com/username/boreal-package-generator)
+This setup is a complete bundle for creating custom packages. follow this steps [GitHub Repository](https://github.com/mdhira-ai/dcomponents)